9dev/django-fb-rank/README.md

 # django-fb-rank

-``django-fb-rank`` allows you to create a ranking of objects in your model, based on a number of Facebook shares.
+Django app that creates a ranking of objects in your model, based on a number of Facebook shares.

 ## Installation